davidjeffery/Website/content/event/2021 scouse identity/index.md

 ---
-title: The myth of 'Scouse not English' - Scouse identity history, mystery, and political relevance today
+title: The myth of 'Scouse not English'

 event: Political Studies Association Annual Conference 2021
 event_url: ""

-# location: Wowchemy HQ
+location: ""
-# address:
-#   street: 450 Serra Mall
-#   city: Stanford
-#   region: CA
-#   postcode: '94305'
-#   country: United States

 summary: This is a presentation I gave at the 2021 Political Studies Association Annual Conference in March 2021.
 In this talk, I look at a) the geographic distribution of the Scouse identity across Merseyside - Liverpool, Knowsley, Sefton, St. Helens and the Wirral, b) the relationship between Scouseness and party politics, c) how Scouseness compared to Britishness, Englishness, Scottishness and Welshness when it comes to ideological values, including left-right position, authoritarian-libertarianism, populism and equality, d) and how scouse identity impacts support for the Liverpool City Region.
 Warning  I tried to fit 30 mins of content into 20 mins - if you want to have a more in-depth conversation, or want to have a chat about potential research collaboration, please get in touch!
 I'm always happy to geek out.

-# abstract: "Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Duis posuere tellusac convallis placerat.
-Proin tincidunt magna sed ex sollicitudin condimentum.
-Sed ac faucibus dolor, scelerisque sollicitudin nisi.
-Cras purus urna, suscipit quis sapien eu, pulvinar tempor diam."
+abstract: ""

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
 date: "2021-03-31T13:00:00Z"
-# date_end: "2030-06-01T15:00:00Z"
+date_end: ""
 # all_day: false

 # Schedule page publish date (NOT talk date).
 publishDate: "2021-03-31T13:00:00Z"

-authors:
+authors: ""
-- admin
-tags:
+tags: ""
-- Liverpool
-- Identity

 # Is this a featured talk? (true/false)
 featured: false